Natural Management of Constipation

 The 4 Pillars of Good Gut Health are fluids, fiber, probiotics, and prebiotics.
 The fifth point is the foundation that the pillars sit on.
 We have to avoid foods that cause constipation or irritation in us in particular, or in people in general.
 Unhealthy stuff like packaged and hyper-processed foods or common offenders like cheese and dairy.

 Sometimes, healthy things like fruits and veggies can be a problem.
-As we discussed in our Leaky Gut Syndrome Webinar, a low FODMAP diet may help people with IBS, so this is something worth exploring with a trained, licensed expert.
+As we discussed in our podcast The Mind-Gut Connection, a low FODMAP diet may help people with IBS, so this is something worth exploring with a trained, licensed expert.

 The big gut health secret?
 All of the “gut gurus” and the advice around gut health is just derivative of those 5 points.
 Get rid of the problems, eat healthy stuff, stay hydrated, meet or exceed your dietary fiber requirements, and use great probiotics and prebiotics.